Online MSN/MBA Dual Degree Programs – Nursing & Business

 MHA Search

-Our healthcare systems are evolving at a fast pace and in order to keep up, nurses at the executive level must have more than training in nursing.
-A dual degree in nursing and business prepares nurses in administrative roles to take charge of a healthcare organization, set policies, take data-based decisions, and ultimately ensure that patients receive the best quality care.
+Our healthcare systems are evolving rapidly, and to keep up, nurses at the executive level must have more than training in nursing.
+A dual degree in nursing and business prepares nurses in administrative roles to manage a healthcare organization, set policies, make data-based decisions, and ultimately ensure that patients receive the highest-quality care.

-These programs can help professionals develop into effective leaders who can oversee the financial, accounting, and management side of a healthcare operation, along with developing sound patient care systems.
+These programs can help professionals develop into effective leaders who can oversee the financial, accounting, and management side of a healthcare operation and develop sound patient care systems.

-The following guide covers eight exceptional online dual degree programs in nursing and business, as well as three notable faculty members teaching them.
+The following guide covers online dual degree programs in nursing and business, as well as insights from two experts in this field.

 Featured Online Nursing Programs (for BSN-Prepared RNs) | ||